 The Technology and Libraries we used

-- Slim Framework – My favourite small framework.
-Gives you enough to get started, is built on PSR7 HTTP Interfaces and uses the fantastic, lightweight routing library, FastRoute.
+- Slim Framework – My favorite small framework.
+Gives you enough to get started, is built on PSR7 HTTP Interfaces, and uses the fantastic, lightweight routing library, FastRoute.
 We combine that with mature libraries such as Monolog for logging.

-- Twig – Love this for templating engine!
+- Twig – Love this for the templating engine!
 So powerful and easy to write.
 Make things a lot easier to write and maintain.
-Sidenote: there are libraries like Timber designed to let you use Twig with Wordpress.
+Sidenote: There are libraries like Timber designed to let you use Twig with WordPress.
 I’d recommend trying it!

 - Elastic Beanstalk – Brilliant for simplifying deployment to multiple boxes

-- Get Wordpress to call an api on the site to tell it when something changed.
+- Get WordPress to call an API on the site to tell it when something changes.
 We decided against this on the grounds that it wouldn’t work when we have multiple sites running.

 - Each Post Type last updated time

-- Get last updated time for taxonomies.
+- Get the last updated time for taxonomies.
 Again, we manually added this via our plugin.